 Although this is a list of my digital toolbox, I do have to start with some physical items.
 We do live in the real world after all!
 Here is a list of my computers, smartphones, gadgets, coffee and other stuff.

 - Dell Studio 1749 Laptop (17″) with Windows 10.
-Getting a bit old now (over 5 years) but it has served me well.
-Although I might be tempted in getting a MacBook Pro next time (despite not being an Apple fan) I’d definitely recommend Dells.
+Getting a bit old now (nearly 6 years) but it has served me well.
+I’m considering buying a Macbook pro when the next one comes out, but if you are looking for a decent PC, I’d definitely recommend Dells.

 - Google Nexus 6P smartphone (128Gb) with Speck Candyshell grip case

 - Crumpler Chester Stallion laptop bag (discontinued now, but I highly recommend Crumpler bags)

 - Blue Yeti USB Microphone (a really nice quality mic for the money)

 - Razer BlackWidow Chroma Clicky Mechanical Keyboard (a wonderful keyboard to type on despite technically being a gaming keyboard)